Meet the SoBA Lab

 Emily S. Cross

 Chris completed his BSc in Psychology at the University of Liverpool.
 During his undergraduate studies, Chris developed an interest into the clinical applications of psychology and neurosciences.
 To pursue this interest he completed the Doctorate in Clinical Psychology at Bangor University in 2016.
 Following a 12 month hiatus, globe trotting with his family, he joined the North Wales Brain Injury Service as a Clinical Psychologist.
 This post reinforced his passion for clinical and cognitive neuroscience.
-Chris is excited to join the SoBA lab as a PhD student under the co-supervision of Dr Richard Ramsey and Dr Rudi Coetzer.
-As a father of soon-to-be three, Chris rarely has the luxury of spare time... but when he does he wastes it wisely.
+Chris is excited to join the SoBA lab as a PhD student under the co-supervision of Dr Richard Ramsey and Dr Rudi Coetzer at Bangor University.
+As a father of three, Chris rarely has the luxury of spare time... but when he does he wastes it wisely.

 Laura is an American who moved to the UK from the City of Brotherly Love, Philadelphia, and joined Professor Cross' lab in 2018.
 Prior to pursuing a PhD, Laura worked in several research institutions around the US and has also worked as a registered Educational Psychologist in the UK and US.